gt-cs3220/gt-cs3220.github.io/project2.md

 **Description**:
 In this part, you will complete the entire ISA.
 Your program should run with testall3.mem case we provide.
-You don't need to implement data forwarding in this part.
-We will provide the instruction how to test your pipeline in the pynq board soon.
+You don't need to implement data forwarding in this part.  ~~We will provide the instruction how to test your pipeline in the pynq board soon.i~~ Testing the pipeline on a pynq  board requires IO interfaces and others.
+Hence, we postpond the pynq board testing to the later assignment.
+For project-2, we will evaluate your design with only behavioral simulation.

+**Grading:** If you pass testall3.mem (please note that there is no congratulations message.
+All HEX and LEDR values need to be matched.), you will get 10 pts.
+If you only able to finish part-1 until part-2 deadline, you will get total 2 pts (including part-1 & part-2).
+No other partial grading.

 **What to submit**:
 **[1] A zip file of your source code.
 The zip file must contain the following:**